netless-io/fastboard/README.md

       ...
     }
   });
+...
+// Obtain the instance of 'AppliancePlugin' through 'fastboard.appliancePlugin' fastboard.appliancePlugin
+...
 ```
 **Note:**
 - First, you must ensure that the appliance plugin configuration is enabled on all three ends of Android \ios\web.
 Notes drawn after appliance-plugin is enabled will not be displayed on the unoccupied whiteboard.